KalhariEkanayake/EXERCISE-2---Answer/README.md

  >![Alt text](images/UI_After_Added_New_Branch.jpg)

- ### Edit Bank-Branch UI
+ ### UI of Edit Bank-Branch

  The edit/update Bank-Branch details form.
 In here show the already exist Bank-Branch details & can do changes to it.

  >![Alt text](images/Edit_Branch_UI.jpg)

- ### UI After edit Bank-Branch
+ ### UI After edited Bank-Branch

  Edit Bank-Branch details link to the Bank-Branch list & edited new Bank-Branch details shows in the Bank-Branch List.
-(You can see the Branch Id 1, Sampath Bank, Kiribathgoda branch updated as Galle branch)
+(You can see the Branch Id 1, Sampath Bank, Kiribathgoda Branch Name updated as Galle branch)

  >![Alt text](images/UI_After_Edit_Branch.jpg)

- ### Delete Bank-Branch UI
+ ### UI of Delete Bank-Branch

  User can delete Bank-Branch details by clicking the "Delete" button.